Memory Improvement Techniques

 What is Memory?

 A healthy brain processes information and experiences and stores them ready for us to recall as and when we need to.
 We call this our memory.
 It is a complicated process - involving the cortex and hippocampus – based on associations and links, where the brain constantly creates new memories, building on the knowledge it has already stored.
-These memories can be stored in our short-term (or working) memory or our long-term memory.
+These memories can be stored in our working memory before being transferred to our long-term memory.

 Memory is so much more than just a filing system, however.
 It is a process that uses several parts of the brain and, as well helping us to process store information, it plays an important role in our social and emotional functioning.
 Improving your memory, therefore, can have wider reaching benefits than simply learning how to remember.

 What are Memory Improvement Techniques?